simone-contorno/tesi/README.md

 [Go to How it works](#how)

 ### Installation, Configuration and Execution
-How install yarpmanager-console2 on linux.<br>
+How install yarpmanager-console2 on Linux.<br>
 [Go to Installation, Configuration and Execution](#installation)

 ### Tutorial (example)